 Yesterday we held our first seminar here at Mojo HQ in Irving, Texas.
 The topic—which you’ve probably seen plastered about the site, if you’ve been here in the past—was “10 Things CEOs MUST Know About Their Website,” an overview of inbound marketing (the type Mojo does.)
 It was billed as Websites and Waffles, and we made waffles for all attendees.
-We recorded the seminar and have it available as a webinar you can watch here.
 I’d say the event went pretty well.
 We raffled off $100 in AdWords and some free social media design (courtesy of yours truly), and everybody left happy.
 We did this for a reason, though—and generating immediate leads for our business was only a small part of it.
 Webinars can have huge benefits in marketing and SEO to give you a jump-start in traffic and lead conversion.

 Let’s discuss the marketing side of things first.
 If you remember us talking about the basics of inbound marketing, you’ll know that roughly 75% of visitors to your site are in research mode and there to be educated.
 We call this Top of Funnel, and purely educational offers are an important part of attracting people to your site and keeping them coming back.
 Seminars and webinars are the most engaging top of funnel offer you can create.
 They’re easy to digest and they provide unparalleled ability for visitors to get to know the personality of your company.
 If people in a webinar sound like they’re having a good time, chances are viewers will want to be a part of that.
 It’s all about likeability.